fakufaku/pyramic-dataset/README.md

 Because the loundspeaker at 90 degrees is approximately in the plane of the top 24 microphones of the array, the corresponding recordings can be used to evaluate algorithms operating in two dimensions (plane).

+### Acknowledgement

+The author would like to acknowledge Juan Azcarreta Ortiz, Corentin Ferry, and René Beuchat for their help in the design and usage of the Pyramic array.
+Hanjie Pan, Miranda Kreković, Mihailo Kolundzija, and Dalia El Badawy for lending a hand, or even two, during experiments.
+Finally, Juan Azcarreta Ortiz, Eric Bezzam, Hanjie Pan and Ivan Dokmanić for feedback on the documentation and dataset organization.
+Etienne Rivet for his help with the anechoic room.

 ### References